Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 ### Host on GitHub

 - First you must create a git repository by using "git init" in the terminal window in your chosen IDE.
+- Before going any further you will need to create a Procfile with this command in the terminal window: "echo web: python app.py > Procfile".
+- Then do exactly the same with the requirements.txt (which tells herohu which dependencies it will need to install in order to run your app.
+In the terminal window type this command: "pip3 freeze --local > requirements.txt"
 - Next you must use "git add -A" this will add anything untracked or modified into the repository you just created.
 - Use "git commit -m" followed by the "" marks in order to leave a comment in your git commit in order to 'save' to the git repository locally on your machine.
 - I used [Github desktop](https://desktop.github.com) app for this step.
 Load up the app, and ensure you are signed into you Github account via clicking on 'file' in the top left corner of the client screen.
 Then, scroll down to option and click on it, you should see the app asking for your Github credentials. sign in.